eliasson/markuseliasson.se/content/article/bittorrent-client-in-python.md

 draft = true
 Description = "Python 3.5 comes with support for asynchronous IO, which seems like a given fit when implementing a small BitTorrent client.
 This article will guide you through both the BitTorrent protocol details as well as diving in to asyncio for better or worse."
 +++
-BitTorrent has been around since 2001.
+BitTorrent has been around since 2001 when [Bram Cohen](https://en.wikipedia.org/wiki/Bram_Cohen) authored the first version of the protocol.
 The big breakthrough was when sites as _The Pirate Bay_ made it popular to use for downloading pirated material.
 Streaming sites, such as Netflix, might have resulted in a decrease of people using BitTorrent for downloading movies.
 But BitTorrent is still used in a number of different, legal, solutions where distribution of larger files are important.

 * [Facebook](https://torrentfreak.com/facebook-uses-bittorrent-and-they-love-it-100625/) use it to distribute updates within their huge data centers
 * [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/S3Torrent.html) implement it for downloading of static files